AlexJeffcott/amboss-cypress-demo/README.md

 We then install the 'production' dependencies.
 At this moment the only thing that needs to be installed in order to run the tests properly is Typescript and Cypress.
 As I mentioned before, if you add some other capabilities to your tests later, such as `cypress-file-upload`, then you would add this to your production dependencies.
 As an aside, being able to install the dependencies in this way, is a pleasingly natural consequence of having e2e in a separate dedicated repo as a stand-alone software project.

-Finally, we run Cypress against Electron (the default from Cypress) in its non-user interface mode as this is what will be used in CI (fyi opening the UI from a container is possible but is fiddly and constitutes a blog post all of its own!).
+Finally, we run Cypress against Electron (the default from Cypress) in its non-user interface mode as this is what will be used in CI (fyi opening the UI from a container is possible but is fiddly and constitutes a blog post on its own!).
 Notably it is ready to take a config file as an argument.

 If you run `docker build -t e2e_image .` (don't forget the full stop!!!) then you should end up with something like the following in your terminal output.